 Wood Stove 101: The Best (and Worst) Firewood Types

-When choosing firewood for your wood stove, you have a lot of options.
+When choosing firewood for your wood stove or fireplace, you have a lot of options.
 There are two main factors you must consider when choosing the best logs for a wood burning stove: wood type and wood moisture content.
-In this post, we’ll explain which types of wood make the best logs for a wood burning stove.
-To learn about wood moisture content, check out our how-to guide post Wood Stove 101: Using Seasoned Firewood.
+In this post, we’ll explain which types of wood make the best logs for a wood burning stove or fireplace.
+To learn about firewood moisture content, check out our how-to guide post Wood Stove 101: Using Seasoned Firewood.

-Why does what type of wood I burn matter?
+Why does it matter what type of wood I burn?

-Choosing firewood wood is more complex than you think.
-What you burn is critical to your wood burning stove’s performance and longevity.
+Choosing firewood wood is more complicated than you think.
+What you burn in your wood stove is critical to your wood burning stove’s performance and longevity.
 Whether you harvest your own firewood or use a delivery service, you need to know about wood species when choosing firewood.
-Wood species affects how well your stove performs in a several areas.
+Wood species affects how well your stove performs in several areas.

-- Efficiency: The efficiency of your wood stove can depend significantly on the type of wood you are using.
-Softwoods and resinous (oily) woods can burn inefficiently.
+- Efficiency: The efficiency of your wood stove can depend significantly on the type of wood you are burning.
+Softwoods and resinous (oily) woods may burn inefficiently.
 For this reason, pine, eucalyptus, birch, aspen, and a few other species do not make the best logs for a wood burning stove.

-- Appearance: Choosing firewood wood from a typically resinous species can create thick black smoke, which clouds the front glass of your wood stove.
+- Appearance: Choosing firewood from a typically resinous species may create thick black smoke, which clouds the front glass of your wood stove.
 Once clouded, cleaning the glass can be more difficult.

 - Safety: Burning resinous woods also creates a potential safety hazard in your home.
 Resinous woods produce significant amounts of creosote, which builds up within the chimney and is the main cause of chimney fires in wood stoves.